 Preparing for Cleaning

 As more and more people want to avoid using harsh chemicals when cleaning various surfaces, steam cleaners have emerged as the ideal machine to promote a clean and sanitized environment.
-Steam cleaning removes stubborn stains, dirt, grease and more while also sanitizing surfaces by removing allergens and pathogens.
+Steam cleaning removes stubborn tough stains, dirt, grease and more while also sanitizing surfaces by removing allergens and pathogens.
 One of the most useful applications of steam cleaning units is to clean upholstery, fabric furniture and mattresses.
-A smaller unit like the Fortador Volt Electra, which is easy to use and transport, is the ideal commercial steam cleaner for home use.
+A smaller units like the steam cleaners Fortador Volt Mini or Fortador Volt Electra, which is easy to use and transport, is the ideal commercial cleaning machine or steam cleaner for home use.

 Always begin your task by inspecting the piece you will clean for any problem spots that will need extra attention.
 Microfiber and leather surfaces may need different cleaning methods depending on their level of soiling.
 However, the most important thing to pay attention to is the letter on the furniture label, which will indicate what substance may be used to clean the piece.
-You’ll see one of the following symbols:
+You’ll see one of the following symbols to avoid damge of delicate upholstery:

 You won’t be able to thoroughly clean any upholstered surface if food crumbs or other debris remain as these particles can make your sofa even dirtier when steam cleaning it.
 Brush off what you can see on the surface, and then select the proper attachment to vacuum it.
 Remove the cushions first and vacuum all sides before moving into every crack and crevice of your chair or couch.
 Take your time doing the job so you will remove as much pet hair, dust, allergens, food, dirt and whatever else may have accumulated.
 Don’t forget to vacuum the back and sides of your furniture.

 Prior to steam cleaning, you should precondition the fabric, so it doesn’t harden following cleaning.
 Spraying a soil emulsifier over the upholstery will help lift ground-in dirt.
 Make sure that you have let it sit long enough so that it seeps into the fabric.
-If you wish, you can also spray on a thin layer of shampoo.
+If you wish, you can also spray on a thin layer of shampoo or upholstery cleaner.
 Both the emulsifier and the shampoo will come off the fabric when you use your steam cleaner with suction for the couch cleaning

 Choosing the right commercial steam cleaner for home use will make your job more successful.
 If it’s too big, you’ll have trouble maneuvering it into tight spaces.
 If it’s too small, you may not get the power you need to clean your upholstery thoroughly.
-That’s why the Fortador Volt Electra is ideal for cleaning upholstered furniture.
+That’s why the heavy duty Fortador Volt Electra is ideal for cleaning upholstered furniture.
 It’s small enough to maneuver into small areas while also powerful enough to give you the cleaning power you need to get the job done right.
+Our new portable steam cleaner Fortador Volt Mini is another great option for multi purpose steamer

 One of the big benefits of sofa steam cleaning is that you don’t have to use any chemicals to get a good cleaning.
 Many units will work well just with water, but if you prefer or have a heavily soiled surface, you can use a cleaning solution diluted with water to clean your upholstery.
 Consult Fortador’s manual on how much cleaning solution you should use as you don’t want to use too much as it will be expelled onto the fabric, and you may have difficulty removing it.
 It’s better to take several passes to clean the surface than to have residue remain on your upholstery.
 Also, check your manual to see what type of attachment to use on your upholstery.
 Finally, fill your tank with water, turn on your unit and let it heat sufficiently before you begin cleaning as you don’t want excessive water to remain on surfaces that would increase drying time.

 Using a steam cleaner for couches in the proper manner will give you sparkling clean furniture pieces instead of one that has streaks and stubborn stains that just won’t leave.
-Make sure you take the proper steps to produce the best results.
+Make sure you take the proper steps to produce the best results using your upholstery steam cleaner.

 The Volt Electra comes with various attachments for steam cleaning.
 Refer to your manual to ensure that you are using the correct one for the type of fabric or other surfaces you are cleaning.
 Using an incorrect steam cleaner for sofa attachment can damage your furniture.